shuuchen/PoseWarper.pytorch/README.md

 - Baseline-warper separated style

 Due to the big size of the model, it is difficult to train it as a whole on a commercial GPU with feasible batch sizes.
 Therefore, you can also separate the model to two models: baseline and warper, and train them sequentially.
-Actually, the author of original paper also trained in this way.
+Actually, the author of the original paper also trained it in this way.
 ```python

 ```